SailingSteve/WeVoteCordova/README.md

     ![ScreenShot](docs/images/CDVLaunchScreenConfiguration.png)

     No need to save in the Xcode IDE.
 Next time the app starts, all these images should be in place.

+    You have a fully configured WeVoteCordova app running in your simulator!
+Next step is to connect your new WeVoteCordova directory to Git.

 ## Git setup
+1. On github.com, fork WeVoteCordova to your account.
+Navigate to https://github.com/wevote/WeVoteCordova and then click the "Fork" button in the upper right corner.

 1. Execute the following commands from your WeVoteCordova directory
     ```
     git init
     git checkout -b develop
+    git add -all
     git commit --allow-empty -m "initial commit"
     git remote add upstream https://github.com/wevote/WeVoteCordova.git
     git remote add origin https://github.com/SailingSteve/WeVoteCordova.git